Ali-Nigzu/portal/README.md

-# Nigzsu Business Intelligence Dashboard
+# camOS Business Intelligence Dashboard

 A modern React and FastAPI business intelligence dashboard that converts CCTV-derived data into actionable insights.
 Features role-based access for administrators and clients with real-time analytics from Google Sheets CSV data.